Zunbil dynasty: Buddhism

 In 726 CE, the Korean Buddhist monk Hyecho visited Zabulistan (谢䫻国 Xiėyùguó) and recorded that Kabul and Zabul were ruled by Turkic kings, who followed Buddhism.
 The last phase of the Tapa Sardar Buddhist monastery in Ghazni, dates to the time of the Zunbils.

-Zhun or Hinduism
+Zhun

 The Zunbils worshiped a deity called Zhūn (or Zūn), from whom they derived their name.
 He is represented with flames radiating from his head on coins.
 Statues were adorned with gold and used rubies for eyes.
 Huen Tsang calls him "sunagir".